TheTechMonkey/NoGrassUnderBuildings/README.md

 - Avoids refreshing areas that remain covered by another tracked building.
 - Uses a precise, precomputed physical footprint for the Space Elevator instead of its enormous orbital bounds.

+- optional vehicle path clearing

 The mod does not automatically remove trees, bushes, berries, resource plants, or other valuable foliage.
 Those should still be removed using normal game tools.

-No configuration is required or provided.

 ## Compatibility